Skip to main content

 Where will I see FAR (Floor Area Ratio) on my own project?

-Most owners run into FAR (Floor Area Ratio) during the design or plan-check phase.
+Most owners run into FAR (Floor Area Ratio) during the design or plan-check phase — specifically inside schematic design or permit submittal.
 Your project manager flags it on the schedule, walks you through what the city expects, and confirms documentation is in place before the inspection that depends on it.

 Does FAR (Floor Area Ratio) cost extra?